Crafting Solar Cold Calling Scripts that Convert

 1. Seal the Appointment First, Ask Questions Later

 Whether you’re qualifying high-intent or low-intent leads, this sort of positive development in a call leads you closer to the primary conversion goal in solar: scheduling an in-person evaluation.
-Because of this evaluation’s importance, structure your script around getting them to say yes to an appointment before you ask filtering questions about their eligibility.
-To do so, follow these tips:
+Because of this evaluation’s importance in the sales process, create script that’s centered around the main goal your solar appointment-setting campaign—around getting them to say yes to an appointment before you ask filtering questions about their eligibility.
+To create the perfect solar appointment-setting script, follow these tips:

 - Move quickly: Time is of the essence.
 Don’t dwell on unnecessary details and get to the point.
 Once you’ve gauged a low-intent user’s interest or presented your pitch to a high-intent lead, quickly move to schedule an appointment.

 - Make it easy: Your audience needs to know how simple it is to see if their home is right for solar.
 Tell them that you have a solar specialist in their area—whether it’s on their street, in their neighborhood, or in their city—and ask if they would like to schedule an appointment imminently that can save them money.